 - Full article: How to do treble crochet

 - Yarn over again and draw through the first two loops only.
-You should now have three loops on your hook.
+(Three loops on hook.)

-- Yarn over again and draw through the next two loops.
-Now you will have two loops left on the hook.
+- Yarn over again and draw through the next two loops. (two loops on hook.)

 - To continue, wrap your yarn over twice, insert hook into the top of the next stitch and repeat from* all over again.

 This is the shortest crochet stitch out of this set of easy crochet stitches for beginners.
 It is not used to make up fabric, but rather to join chain stitches, or to move the yarn along to another part of the fabric, without adding any height.
-It is also often used for shaping the crochet fabric.
+Slip stitches are also often used for shaping the crochet fabric.

 - Full article: How to do slip stich crochet